-Part-time is 2 taught hours a week in the first year, along with independent study this would come to 7 hours per week.
-In the second year, in the first term you will take a break and then there will be 2 taught hours a week in the second term, along with independent study this would come to 7 hours per week.
+Part-time involves 2 taught hours a week in the first year, which along with independent study comes to 7 hours per week.
+In the second year, in the first term you will take a break and then there will be 2 taught hours a week in the second term, which along with independent study comes to 7 hours per week.

 The normal minimum entry requirement is an upper second-class honours degree from a British university, or an equivalent qualification from a non-UK institution, in any discipline in the humanities which is related to the course.